mschauer/Bridge.jl/README.md

 Stochastic calculus and univariate and multivariate stochastic processes/Markov processes in continuous time.
 See [./example/tutorial.jl](./example/tutorial.jl) for an introduction.
 I am personally interested in simulating diffusion bridges and doing Bayesian inference on discretely observed diffusion processes, but this package is written to be of general use and contributions are welcome.

+- [x] Define and simulate diffusion processes in one or more dimension
+- [x] Continuous and discrete likelihood using Girsanovs theorem and transition densities
+- [x] Monte Carlo sample diffusion bridges, diffusion processes conditioned to hit a point v at a prescribed time T
+- [x] Brownian motion in one and more dimensions
+- [x] Ornstein-Uhlenbeck processes
+- [ ] Geometric Brownian motion
+- [x] Bessel processes
+- [x] Gamma processes
+- [x] Basic stochastic calculus functionality (Ito integral, quadratic variation)
+- [x] Euler-Scheme and implicit methods (Rungekutta)

+The layout/api was originally written to be compatible with Simon Danisch's package [FixedSizeArrays.jl](https://github.com/SimonDanisch/FixedSizeArrays.jl).
+It was refactored to be compatible with [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) by Dan Getz.

+The example programs in the example/ directory have additional dependencies: ConjugatePriors and a plotting library.

+## Introduction

 The key objects introduced are the abstract type `ContinuousTimeProcess{T}` parametrised by the state space of the path, for example `T == Float64` and various `structs` suptyping it, for example `Wiener{Float64}` for a real Brownian motion.
 These play roughly a similar role as types subtyping `Distribution` in the Distributions.jl package.

 Secondly, the struct